joshmorel/joshmorel.ca_pelican_old/content/deploy-nextcloud.rst

     sudo tar -xvjf nextcloud-11.X.Y.tar.bz2 -C /var/www/

-Change the ownership to the apache user then move to that directory to complete the final install.
+Change the ownership to the HTTP user then move to that directory to complete the final install.

 .. code-block:: console

     sudo chown -R www-data:www-data /var/www/nextcloud
     cd /var/www/nextcloud

-Complete the install with ``occ``, replacing the capitalized password with your own.
+Complete the install with ``occ``, replacing the capitalized passwords with your own.

 .. code-block:: console